Where did the Company’s name, ZAMBONI, come from?

 Where are the machines made?

-There are two manufacturing facilities: Paramount, California (located 20 minutes away from Los Angeles) in the United States and Brantford, Ontario (located about 45 minutes from Toronto) in Canada.
-The Company also maintains a presence in Europe and has distributors around the world.
+There are three manufacturing facilities: Paramount, California (located 20 minutes away from Los Angeles) in the United States; Brantford, Ontario (located about 45 minutes from Toronto) in Canada and Österfärnebo, Sweden in Europe.
+The Company has a corporate Sales and Service location in Saint-Laurent, Quebec, Canada and has Authorized Distributors and Authorized Service providers around the world.

 Are there any competitors in the ice resurfacing business?
 I didn’t know that there was any other type of Zamboni machine.